Management

 After weighing the alternatives you can choose one or combination of alternative, you think best for you.

 In this step you are ready to take some positive action.
-You will perform the alternative you have choosen in step 4.
+You will perform the alternative you have chosen in step 4.

 After the decision making, consider the result of your decision and evaluate whether they meet your desired goal or not.
 If it has not met your target, you need to repeat those of the decision-making process.